Papa co-founder lands seed funding for a second swing in eldercare: UpsideHōM – TechCrunch

 When the company first launched, it was betting on a more unconventional idea.

 “I thought, let’s solve loneliness even more completely than what Papa is doing by building in companionship,” Rothstein said, instead of letting people order it on demand.
-The company decided to offer roommate matching services for elders as one of its core services, alongside the aforementioned assisted living characteristics.
+The company decided to offer roommate matching services for elders as one of its core services, alongside the aforementioned supported living characteristics.
 It didn’t fully stick.
 Over half of inbound participants responded to the marketing efforts by saying that they liked the idea, but didn’t want to share the space.
 Today, 50% of UpsideHōM’s business covers individuals or people with spouses or significant others; the other half covers those looking to share units.

 The synergies between UpsideHōM and Papa, Rothstein’s previous company, are clear beyond an overlapping customer base.
 Papa offered up to and almost including actual care, stopping at traditional care-giving services, which require their own vetting and compliance measures.
 UpsideHōM offers up to and almost including traditional senior living services, but gives supportive services instead of assisted living services, which similarly have their own logistic hurdles to figure out.

-Note: Editor’s note: A previous version of this story wrote that Rothstein had spent six years scaling Papa.
-This is incorrect.
-He left in 2017 but remains an investor in the company.